 - Concept Stage.
 Bootcamp teams will work in a synchronized manner, with everyone learning a specific skill and then applying that skill to their venture concept on the same day.
 Given this format and the Bootcamp's focus on pre-seed ventures, concepts must be at an early stage of development.
 Students who have already launched their product would probably lack the patience to retrace the steps required to get to that stage.
 If students have questions about whether their concept meets this criterion, they should email Prof. Eisenmann before applying.

-- Notes from at least ten customer discovery interviews.
+- Notes from at least ten customer discovery interviews and other research sessions.

-- At least two "paper prototypes" that represent possible solutions to personas' unmet needs.
+- One or more "paper prototypes" that represent possible solutions to personas' unmet needs.

 - Notes from prototype reviews by at least five individuals in your target market.

-Links to templates for deliverables will be posted here in mid October.
+Deliverables should conform to guidelines in this document.
 Teams will be notified by Dec.
 22 as to whether their deliverables met quality standards and whether they have been admitted to the Bootcamp.

 Students should only apply to the Bootcamp if they are comfortable with the following additional requirements: